martin-guthrie-docker/busypy/README.md

 1) Where is the busypyserver container?

     Its the same container.
 Use this to run busypyserver,

-    docker run -it martinguthriedocker/busypy busypyserver.py --help
+    `docker run -it martinguthriedocker/busypy busypyserver.py --help`

 2) How long does it take for CPU/Memory usage to stabilize?

     Memory should stabilize in one internal/reporting cycle, which is ~2 seconds.
     CPU usage can take up to 10 cycles to stabilize, up to ~20 seconds.

 ## Issues

 * CPU percent activity may not work so well above ~80% on modern HW.
-The algorthym for being busy is not that adaptive, so it can get to a point where it can no longer get busier.
+The algorithm for being busy is not that adaptive, so it can get to a point where it can no longer get busier.
+* The client may have trouble contacting the server if the server has been offline.
+It seems gRPC socket gets stuck for a while, or even indefinitely.
+Don't have a workaround for this issue.